m00g3n/cluster-inventory/docs/adr/provisioning.md

 The labels are skipped in the following examples due to clarity.

-The example below shows the CR that should be created by the KEB to provision AWS production cluster:
+The example below shows the CR that must be created by the KEB to provision the AWS production cluster:
 ```yaml
 apiVersion: infrastructuremanager.kyma-project.io/v1alpha1
 kind: Runtime